Alyst3r/WotLK-Extensions/Docs/README.md

 ### SetSpellInActionBarSlot
 args: spellID, slotNumber; adds spell (if known) to action bar slot
 ### ReloadMap
-no args; reloads currently loaded map for active player and returns string if active player is valid, otherwise returns nil
+no args, nil return; reloads currently loaded map for active player
 ### FlashGameWindow
-no args; flashes taskbar icon if game window is inactive until being brought to foreground
+no args, nil return; flashes taskbar icon if game window is inactive until being brought to foreground
 ### ToggleDisplayNormals
-no args; turns on/off ground normals
+no args, nil return; turns on/off ground normals
+### ToggleGroundEffects
+no args, nil return; turns on/off ground effects like grass or small rocks
+### ToggleLiquids
+no args, nil return; turns on/off liquid surfaces and particles
+### ToggleM2
+no args, nil return; turns on/off client-side m2 objects
+### ToggleTerrain
+no args, nil return; turns on/off terrain
+### ToggleTerrainCulling
+no args, nil return; turns on/off terrain culling
 ### ToggleWireframeMode
-no args; turns on/off wireframe mode
+no args, nil return; turns on/off wireframe mode
+### ToggleWMO
+no args, nil return; turns on/off WMO

 ## Custom DBCs
 `.cdbc` file extension is purely cosmetic, just to make it easier to distinguish between stock client dbcs and custom ones.
 Default files will be provided in `Custom DBCs` directory.